 “The hospitality industry has always been high-pressure, but the last few years have made it even tougher.
 The pandemic has taken its toll, and staff retention has been a major challenge.
 During the lockdowns, our industry lost some of its best chefs to mental health problems.

-What I love about The Burnt Chef Project is that it focuses on the well-being of staff over profit.
-They are making a real difference by educating and re-educating those in hospitality.
+What I love about The Burnt Chef Project is that it focuses on the wellbeing of staff over profit.
+They are making a real difference by educating and re-educating those in the hospitality industry.

 Understanding that staff members are human beings with lives, families, and bills to pay makes a big difference.
 Hospitality staff are not just commodities to be exploited.
 The Burnt Chef Project highlights this by offering resources and training to businesses and managers in need.”